-This module examines frameworks of corporate social responsibility (CSR), which companies have often used to manage their human rights impact.
-Moreover, the module discusses the key schools of business ethics, which serve as a foundation for both CSR and business and human rights.
+This module examines how different types of organisations (e.g., multinationals, NGOs, non-profits, and social enterprises) may facilitate social change, including how they drive social innovation and manage their human rights impact.
+Moreover, the module discusses the key schools of business ethics, which serve as a foundation for both corporate social responsibility (CSR) and business and human rights.

 The aims of this module are to: